-Trump delays decision on tariffs
+Trump delays decision on steel tariffs

 Trump delays decision on steel and aluminium tariffs

-The Trump administration has extended negotiations on steel and aluminium tariffs for 30 days with Canada, the EU and Mexico.
+US President Donald Trump's administration has extended negotiations on steel and aluminium tariffs for 30 days with Canada, the EU and Mexico.

-It has also reached an agreement in principal with Argentina, Brazil and Australia.
+It has also reached a deal in principle with Argentina, Brazil and Australia.

-In March, US President Donald Trump imposed worldwide tariffs of 25% on US imports of steel and 10% on aluminium.
+In March, Mr Trump imposed worldwide tariffs of 25% on US imports of steel and 10% on aluminium.

 Some countries were then exempted temporarily from those tariffs, including Canada, the EU and Mexico.